usein-abilev/mic-audio-rack/README.md

 - JUCE 7.x (you can clone it from [https://github.com/juce-framework/JUCE](https://github.com/juce-framework/JUCE))
 - CMake >= 3.15
 - C++17-compatible compiler (MSVC, Clang, or GCC)

+> Note: If you want to use this program to apply effects to your voice in real-time communication apps (such as Discord, Teams, Zoom, etc.), you will need to install a [virtual audio cable](https://vb-audio.com/Cable).
+> It allows you to route the processed audio from this program into other applications as if it were a microphone input.

 ### Build Instructions